-The list of public hospitals that contributed to the NPHED (Table A2.4, which accompanies this report online) includes information on which hospitals were also included in the NNAPEDCD for 2009-10.
+The list of public hospitals that contributed to the NPHED (Table A2.4 accompanying this report on the Internet) includes information on which hospitals were also included in the NNAPEDCD for 2008-09.

 All states and territories provided hospital-level data on accident and emergency occasions of service for the NPHED.
 These data have wider coverage than data provided for the NNAPEDCD, as detailed in Chapter 5.